IjzerenHein/firestorter/docs/Store.md

 initFirestorter({firebase: firebase});

 const store = {
-  artists: new Collection('artists'),		 // by default, realtimeUpdating is set to `auto`
+  artists: new Collection('artists'),		 // by default, mode is set to `auto`
   settings: new Collection('settings', { // permanently enable real-time updating
-  	realtimeUpdating: 'on'						   // regardless of whether the collection is being }), 																	 // used or rendered.
+  	mode: 'on'						               // regardless of whether the collection }), 																	 // is being used or rendered.
   albums: new Collection(),           	 // uninitialized collection
   currentUser: new Document()
   ...